HyphenPixel/chip8/README.md

 git clone https://github.com/HyphenPixel/chip8.git
 cd chip8

-# If you want to use a defferent compiler you can choose either GCC or Clang (Default: GCC)
+# If you want to use a defferent compiler you can choose either GCC or Clang
+# (Default: GCC)
 premake5 cc '<gcc|clang>'

-# Generates make files with a specified configuration and generator (i.e. gmake2, vs2022, etc...)
+# Builds the program using a specified generator
-# The program will be put in the 'output' directory in either the 'release' or 'debug' sub-directory depending on the configuration
 # (Defaults: config=Debug, generator=gmake2)
 premake5 build --config='<release|debug>' --generator='<generator>'